 Learn more about the basics of radiation therapy.

-Chemotherapy is the use of drugs to destroy tumor cells, usually by ending the tumor cells’ ability to grow and divide.
-Chemotherapy is given by a medical oncologist, a doctor who specializes in treating a tumor with medication.
-Chemotherapy is rarely used to treat meningioma for the reasons outlined under Treatment overview (above).
+Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the tumor cells from growing, dividing, and making more cells.
+Chemotherapy is given by a medical oncologist, a doctor who specializes in treating a tumor with medication, or a neuro-oncologist.
+As explained above, chemotherapy is rarely used to treat meningioma.

 Learn more about the basics of chemotherapy.

-Anti-depressant medication.
+Antidepressant medication.
 Depression can be common in people with a CNS tumor, but it is often undiagnosed.
-But this does not mean that all people with a CNS tumor are depressed.
-For those who have symptoms of depression, the health care team may decide to prescribe an anti-depressant medication to help with the symptoms.
+However, not all people with a CNS tumor are depressed.
+Let your health care team know how you are feeling on a regular basis.
+For those who have symptoms of depression, the health care team may decide to prescribe an antidepressant medication to help with your symptoms.
 Learn more about depression.

 Remission and chance of recurrence

 A remission is when the tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.